jtribe/ios-tools/README.md

 git co master
 git pull
 cd ..
-gemrat --pessimistic cocoapods cocoapods-check xcpretty gym deliver match bundle update
 ```

+Then follow the steps for [adding gems](#Adding-gems).

 ## Troubleshooting

 - Apple change things all the time.
-If you're having troubles then the first thing to do is make sure that we're using the latest versions of the Fastlane tools:
+If you're having troubles then the first thing to do is make sure that we're using the latest versions of the Fastlane tools by [updating gems](#Adding-gems).

-    ```sh
-    gemrat --pessimistic cocoapods cocoapods-check xcpretty gym deliver match bundle update
-    ```
-- If you get a message from match saying _Could not create another certificate, reached the maximum number of available certificates._ see this [explanation](docs/manual-match.md)
+- If you get a message from match saying _Could not create another certificate, reached the maximum number of available certificates._ it is probably because you are creating a new certificate repository for multiple apps for the same client/team.
+The best resolution is probably to change over to using the existing one and recreating your provisioning profiles, but if you want to manually import your development certificate into a new match repository see [these steps](docs/manual-match.md).
 - If CircleCI is failing, and you **are using Carthage** then make sure your frameworks are being committed to Git as detailed above.
   - Also make sure you have added the Carthage Copy Frameworks run-script Build Phase in Xcode.
   - Also make sure that each Framework has its minimum deployment target set to **9.0** for Xcode 7.3.